TRAIN HARD

 BASIC

-STANDARDS: As you raised the rifle, did you switch the safety selector to fire?
-Did you engage all three targets?
-Did you re-engage the safety as you lowered the rifle?
+STANDARDS (what to look for as you perform the drill): 1.
+As you raised the rifle, did you switch the safety selector to fire?
+2. Did you engage all three targets?
+3. Did you re-engage the safety as you lowered the rifle?
+If you answered “no” to any of these, slow down and/or practice each standard individually until you get it right.

-MASTERY: Perform this sequence correctly in under three seconds ten times in a row.
-Use a shot timer and set the par time to three seconds to confirm.
+MASTERY (the final standards to demonstrate proficiency in this drill): Perform this sequence correctly in under three seconds ten times in a row.
+Use a shot timer or an interval timer and set the par/work time to three seconds to confirm.

 PURPOSE: Highlight the advantage of training with the RedCat in a slightly more complex scenario.